hypo69/hypo/docs/raw_rst_from_gemini/goog/google_search.md

         @param
             html_str: Google Search HTML source as a string.
             user_agent: User agent used to get the Google Search HTML.
-                        Can be either 'mobile' or 'desktop'.
+Can be either mobile or desktop
         """
         self.tree = html.fromstring(html_str)
         if user_agent in ['mobile', 'desktop']: